top of page

 ABOUT

-Following the successful completion of the Inner Loop East project, the City of Rochester is now moving forward with a plan to address the remaining northern section of the Inner Loop.
-The transformation of the Inner Loop North will reconnect Downtown Rochester with several Rochester neighborhoods, the Public Market, and High Falls; restore a more pedestrian- and bike-friendly street grid; create new active and passive green spaces; and foster opportunities for equitable economic and community development.
-Together with Rochester’s ROC the Riverway program and Downtown Revitalization Initiative, the vision for true transformation of Rochester’s downtown and neighborhoods is coming to fruition.
+Following the successful completion of the Inner Loop East Transformation Project, the City of Rochester is now moving forward with a plan to address the remaining northern section of the Inner Loop.
+The transformation of the Inner Loop North will reconnect Downtown Rochester with several Rochester neighborhoods and High Falls; restore a more pedestrian- and bike-friendly street grid; create new active and passive green spaces; and foster opportunities for equitable economic and community development.

 Envision.
 Invest.
 Transform.